-Definition: Percentage of newborns fed breast milk during their hospitalization, by type of breastfeeding and race/ethnicity (e.g., in 2017, 65.5% of Hispanic/Latino infants born in a hospital to California women were breastfed exclusively during their hospitalization).
-Exclusive breastfeeding includes newborns who received breast milk only; any breastfeeding includes newborns who were breastfed exclusively and those who received both breast milk and formula.
+Definition: Percentage of newborns fed breast milk during their hospitalization, by type of breastfeeding and race/ethnicity (e.g., in 2019, 66.1% of Hispanic/Latino infants born in a hospital to California mothers were breastfed exclusively during their hospitalization).

-Footnote: Data are based on feedings from birth to the time of specimen collection by the Newborn Screening Program (usually 24 to 48 hours after birth).
+Footnote: Newborns who receive breast milk only during their hospitalization are included in both 'any breastfeeding' and 'exclusive breastfeeding' categories; newborns who receive both breast milk and formula are included in 'any breastfeeding' but not in 'exclusive breastfeeding.'
+Data are based on feedings from birth to the time of specimen collection by the Newborn Screening Program (usually 24 to 48 hours after birth).
 County-level data reflect the mother's county of residence.
 Race/ethnicity is based upon the mother's and father's race/ethnicity as reported on the birth certificate.
+Race/ethnicity categories are mutually exclusive.
 Cases with unknown race/ethnicity are included in California totals.
-The notation S refers to (a) numbers that have been suppressed because there were fewer than 5 cases and (b) percentages that have been suppressed because there were fewer than 20 cases.
+The notation S refers to numbers that have been suppressed because there were fewer than 10 cases and to percentages that have been suppressed because there were fewer than 20 cases.